 TB is a bacterial infection of the lungs which results in symptoms such as cough, fatigue, fever, and weight loss.
 Tuberculosis is one of the infections that leads to the death of many people living with HIV.

 People living with HIV are at risk of developing several types of cancer, some of which include;

-- Lymphoma: This type of cancer takes a hold in the white blood cells and the lymph nodes.
-One of the early signs of this is the swelling of the Lymph nodes (around the neck, armpit or groin).
+- Lymphoma: This type of cancer takes hold in the white blood cells and the lymph nodes.
+One of the early signs of this is the swelling of the Lymph nodes (around the neck, armpit, or groin).
 Among people with HIV, the Hodgkin lymphoma and non-Hodgkin lymphoma are the most common types of lymphoma.